Pinterest

 When they are finished, remove them with a slotted spoon and serve immediately.

+If they are falling apart as you are forming them, add a bit more liquid.
+If they fall apart as they are cooking, the dough was probably too wet.
 Test cook one dumpling to make sure it stays together, before you cook the rest.
-If it doesn't, you'll need to add a bit extra starch or liquid, depending on how sticky or dry your potato dough is.
+If it doesn't, you'll need to add a bit extra starch or liquid, depending on how sticky or dry your potato mixture is.

 By the way, that 'test' dumpling is a great treat to nibble on while you cook the rest of the dumplings.
 One of the advantages of being the cook!